 Add images button.
 It’s possible to load multiple image files at once.

-Please note that all files should be shot using the same camera settings: sensor size and focal length.
-The distance to the person is not important, but it’s advisable to have them taking the most space of the frame at the same time keeping the distortions at minimum (e.g. don’t use wide-angle lenses close to the subject).
+The distance to the person on the photos is not important, but it’s advisable to have them taking the most space of the frame and at the same time to keep distortions to a minimum (e.g. don’t use wide-angle lenses close to the subject).
 Also it’s important to know that FaceBuilder expects that the pictures have no lens distortion at all, so while it’s not a deal-breaker, still you’ll get much better results if you undistort photos before using them with FaceBuilder (lens distortion in Blender).

 Whenever you load a new photo, the

 View is being created.
 It’s an imaginary entity made of a 3D camera and a picture you’ve loaded.
 So every picture loaded into FaceBuilder in the scene has its own camera.

 FaceBuilder can automatically set up the focal length and the sensor size for each photo.
 If there’s EXIF data, it’ll be used and you’ll get very precise results.
 If there’s no EXIF data, the focal length estimation will be turned on and used in a smart way taking into account the dimensions of every photo.
 Still, if you need to set up everything manually, we keep the manual control option.

 To setup the camera manually you need to know the 35mm equivalent focal length used for each photo.
 You need to open the